3 Top Tips to Improve Coworking Space Economy in 2021

 Now you need to pay rent (around $3 000), taxes (around $1 500), and salary (around $1 500).

 Replace my approximate numbers with real ones and you will get more or less the same percentage.
-A pure profit of the average coworking space is 10%.
+The pure profit of the average coworking space is 10%.
 In my case, it's $1 000.

 This is not much but it's too early to get upset as we are here to find working workspace monetization strategies.

 Coworking business is not easy, it is low margin and low volume.
-I mean that you don't get a lot of customers each month and your prices are low as well.
+I mean that you don't get a lot of customers each month and your prices are low as well, especially today, when clients have to be cost-conscious due to the general economic recession.
 Scaling up to higher volume takes extra effort to beat the competition.

 It's rather challenging to differentiate in the coworking niche.
 It's easy to copy your inventions.
 Most of the coworking spaces have a similar look and feel.